Stefan Wever

-Stefan Matthew Wever (April 22, 1958 – December 28, 2022) was a German-born American professional baseball pitcher, who played a single Major League Baseball game with the New York Yankees in 1982, recording the loss, a 27.00 earned run average (ERA), and two strikeouts in that game.
+Stefan Matthew Wever (April 22, 1958 – December 27, 2022) was a German-born American professional baseball pitcher, who played a single Major League Baseball game with the New York Yankees in 1982, recording the loss, a 27.00 earned run average (ERA), and two strikeouts in that game.

-Born in West Germany, Wever moved to the United States as a child, where he took up baseball.
-He played baseball in high school and the University of California, Santa Barbara, which led to him being drafted by the New York Yankees.
+Born in West Germany, Wever moved to the United States as a child and began playing baseball.
+He played in high school and the University of California, Santa Barbara, which led to him being drafted by the New York Yankees.
 After four seasons in the minor leagues, Wever made his major league debut on September 17, 1982.
 In his debut, he suffered a shoulder injury, which he tried to pitch through for two years before having surgery in 1984.
-He tried to come back from the injury in 1985, but retired.
+He tried to come back from the injury in 1985 but retired.
 After retiring, he opened a bar in San Francisco, which he continued to run.

-Early life
+Early life and education

 Wever was born in Marburg, West Germany, in 1958.
-He immigrated to the United States with his mother and twin sister at six and lived in Boston until he was 12, when he moved to San Francisco.
+He immigrated to the United States with his mother and twin sister at six and lived in Boston until he was 12 when he moved to San Francisco.
 He attended Lowell High School, where he played on the school's baseball team.
 During his senior year, Wever helped lead the Lowell Cardinals to the city championship game, and he graduated in 1976.

 After graduating from high school, Wever was not looked at by college recruiters due to a lack of competition he faced.
 As a result, he attended the University of California, Santa Barbara on an academic scholarship, and walked on to the school's baseball team.
 In three seasons with the Santa Barbara Gauchos, he had 18 wins, 17 losses, 199 strikeouts, and 15 complete games; the losses and complete games were at that time school records.
 After his junior year, Wever was drafted by the New York Yankees in the sixth round of the 1979 Major League Baseball draft.
 He was given a signing bonus of $16,000, and officially signed with the team shortly after the draft concluded.